 Contextual Design

-To firmly attain the best possible understanding in the layers of design, context is a fundamental asset for comprehension and data collection.
+To firmly attain the best possible understanding in the layers of design, context is a fundamental asset for comprehension and information processing.
 In data-driven design, context can be facilitated as a tool to further propel the trajectory of a project scope after conceptual sculpting has been assessed.

-Contextual design informs UI/UX developers and designers on the way in which current, and future, users are engaging with a digital product.
+Contextual design informs UI/UX developers and designers on the way in which current and future users are engaging with a digital product.
 These insights are then utilized to ensure that usability, functionality, and accessibility are at an optimal state.
-Additionally, the built context within every user interaction becomes a piece to the puzzle for user research, as developers are able to assess their audiences through contextual inquiries, and all modes of user testing.
+Additionally, the built context within every user interaction becomes a piece of the puzzle for user research, as developers are able to assess their audiences through contextual inquiries and all modes of user testing.

 In a contextual inquiry, UX researchers can observe participants as they navigate an interface, design, or digital product, how they interact with them, and the way in which they perform tasks.
 Researchers can prompt questions, access users’ thoughts and opinions, and learn ways to pacify pain points.